 The women were much more open about physical abuse.
 Most shared experiences of their husbands beating them.
 However, they were less open and/or understanding about sexual abuse—within the marriage, forced sex (aka marital rape).
 Although forced sex is now considered rape within a marriage in Kenya, many women are not aware of this and it had to be explained what the researcher meant by “sexual abuse” within the context of marriage.
-Sex is also a much more private matter here making it difficult for the women to be as open about it.
+Sex is also a much more private matter here, making it difficult for the women to be as open about it.
 Despite these issues, a number of women shared their personal stories of both kinds of abuse.

 Food Insecurity